Bizzzy-software/.github/profile/README.md

+Explore a new world of gig opportunities with 'Bizzzy'—your mobile platform for finding jobs and increasing your earnings.

+Check out [website](https://orchlon.dev) for download links and previews.

 ### Features: (Bizzzy application)

 - **Create your Handy profile**: Create a professional profile to showcase handyman skills and attract new gig opportunities.